GraphScope/portal/python/graphy/README.md

 # Graphy'ourdata 🚀
-Welcome to the **Graphy** prototype!
+Welcome to the **Graphy**!
 This repository introduces an innovative platform designed to streamline **iterative exploration and synthesis** of large unstructured data, such as conducting literature survey in academic research.
 Imagine being able to quickly explore, analyze, and synthesize massive networks of papers, all in one place—**Graphy** makes that possible.

 If you found Graphy helpful, please star [GraphScope](https://github.com/alibaba/graphscope) and [GraphScope Portal](https://github.com/graphscope/portal) projects on GitHub.
 Your support is what keeps us going! 🌟